skamansam/rude-boy-solutions/README.md

 > <sup>2</sup>We will use squarespace domains (domains.squarespace.com) to register your website domain.
 Pricing may vary depending on the name and we will work together to find a name and price that is suitable for you.
 We may ask for additional fees, as some domains require special setup.
 For instance, rudeboy.dev (and any site with a .dev suffix) requires special certificates.
 Additional fees will cover other third-party services, but our fees for work and time will not exceed 100usd.

 > <sup>3</sup> We prefer vercel for hosting.
 We will set up a vercel account for you and give you the credentials and further information.
 Vercel has basic hosting for free.

+> Here are some other good sites - https://www.designrush.com/agency/website-design-development